blawson69/DoorMaster/README.md

 - Make doors with *multiple switches.* Create two switched doors, and either hide the secondary door's tokens behind Dynamic Lighting lines or use transparent graphics to leave only the switch token accessible.
 - Make doors operated by other doors or switches *on another page.* Generate the status window for the master door, then jump to another page and link the door you want.

+### Flags
-Once you have linked doors, there is an "all-or-nothing" toggle.
-Setting this to "ON" will require all of the doors to be Unlocked before any of them will open.
-If set to "OFF", all Unlocked doors in the group will be opened/closed and the rest will be ignored.
-Broken doors are the exception for the toggle and will allow operation when all-or-nothing is ON.
+Once you have linked one or more doors, you will have the following options:
+- **All-or-Nothing** - When set to OFF (default), all Unlocked secondary doors will be opened/closed and the rest will be ignored.
+Setting this to ON will require all secondary doors to be Unlocked before _any_ of them will open.
+Broken doors are the exception and will allow operation when All-or-Nothing is ON.
 If there are any non-Unlocked secondary doors, the GM will be notified.
 The master door *must* be Unlocked to operate any secondary doors.
 If it is not, players will receive the standard feedback based on the master door's [State](#door-states).
+- **Master Lock** - Turning this setting ON lets all secondary doors be unlocked whenever the master door is unlocked.
+This flag overrides the "All-or-Nothing" flag for obvious reasons, and will need to be OFF in order to use the other flag.
+It will not change any other States on the secondary doors.

 ## Trapped Doors